Feng Shui Consultant in Madrid, Spain. Feng Shui of Madrid and Spain.

 Feng shui of Madrid

 Madrid, Spain’s golden capital, is a city of beautiful boulevards and open, well-manicured parks such as the Buen Retiro.
 It’s famous for its rich treasuries of European art, including the Prado Museum’s works by Goya, Velázquez and other Spanish masters.
 Madrid is in the centre of Spain and the feng shui heart of Madrid is the portico-lined Plaza Mayor, and nearby is the baroque Royal Palace and Armory.
 Other important plazas are Gran Via, Plaza de la Cruz Verde and Plaza de Oriente.
 Madrid is also the largest city in Spain before Barcelona.
-Let’s examine how feng shui of Madrid compares to Barcelona and other Spanish cities.
+Let’s examine how the feng shui of Madrid compares to Barcelona and other Spanish cities (Valencia and Seville).

 The heart of Spain